Join Advance-HE’s Race Equality Charter

 - attend workshops on various topics to help prepare for an award

-- access advice and support from ECU’s Equality Charters team
+- access advice and support from Advance HE’s Equality Charters team

 - join the Race Equality Charter email forum